ericsonga/APCSAReview/_sources/MixedFreeResponse/RandomStringChooserB2.rst

    {
        System.out.print(letterChooser.getNext());
    }

 The code segment will print the three letters in ``"cat"`` in one of the possible orders.
 Because there are only three letters in the original string, the code segment prints ``"NONE"`` the fourth time through the loop.
-One posible output is shown below.
+One possible output is shown below.

 .. code-block:: java

    actNONE

 Assume that the ``RandomStringChooser`` class that you wrote in part (a) has been implemented correctly and that ``getSingleLetters`` works as specified.
 You must use ``getSingleLetters`` appropriately to receive full credit.

 Complete the ``RandomLetterChooser`` constructor below.
 The following code block shows the construtor declaration.